deanpatel2/deanpatel2.github.io/index.md

 Hello, welcome to my personal website.

-Here you can browse my various projects, work experiences, articles, interests, and more.
+Here you can browse my various projects, work experiences, interests, and more.

 ### [About](about.md)